 Collaboration plays a major role in my creative process because when you are working with different people and different ideas are coming to the table, [collaboration] can broaden your own element.
 It comes down to you and the collaborator having that vibe and synergy to recreate and put something together that is incredible …

-Why is it important for artist and creative to voice their idea out loud for society?
+Why is it important for artists and creatives to voice their idea out loud for society?

 As an artist, you have a platform and the ability to influence and not just within music.
 You open up that line for people to like and love everything you do so that platform that you have, it’s important to have a message with that.
 You never know who you are reaching.
 With that type of knowledge that you have, people can see it and feel it.
-I am a fan of the artist that care about the well being of their listeners.
+I am a fan of the artist [who] cares about the well-being of their listeners.
 My music is designed to motivate and heal.
 There is nothing better to me than hearing how my song changed their life.
 That’s what it is all about.

-Please share seven artists who are on your playlist and their songs you are listing to.
+Please share seven artists who are on your playlist and the songs you are listing to.